Vågsøy Municipality: Mayors

-In 2007, Vågsøy participated in a trial where the mayor was directly elected.
+In 2007, Vågsøy Municipality participated in a trial where the mayor was directly elected.
 The sitting mayor, Roger B. Silden, received 44.1% of the votes and won the election.
 His party (the Norwegian Labour Party), however, did poorer than in 2003 and it became the second largest party with only 21.8% of the votes.

 Geography

-Vågsøy is made up of the mainland and islands on the northern and outer shore of the Nordfjorden.
-The municipality is named after its largest island, Vågsøy.
-Other populated islands in Vågsøy include Silda, Moldøen, and Husevågøy.
-The lake Degnepollvatnet is located between the villages of Degnepoll and Tennebø.
+Vågsøy Municipality encompassed areas on the mainland and islands on the northern and outer shore of the Nordfjorden.
+The municipality was named after its largest island, Vågsøy.
+Other populated islands in Vågsøy included Silda, Måløyna, and Husevågøy.
+The lake Deknepollvatnet was located between the villages of Deknepollen and Tennebø.
+The highest point in the municipality was the 689.1 m tall mountain Sankta Synneva-hornet, located on the border with Selje Municipality.

-The municipalities of Selje (in Sogn og Fjordane county) and Vanylven (in Møre og Romsdal county) border to the north, the municipality of Eid lies to the east, the municipality of Bremanger lies to the south, and the North Sea borders Vågsøy to the west.
+Selje Municipality (in Sogn og Fjordane county) and Vanylven Municipality (in Møre og Romsdal county) bordered it to the north, Eid Municipality was located to the east, Bremanger Municipality was to the south, and the North Sea bordered Vågsøy Municipality to the west.

 Attractions

 Måløy

 Måløy attained city status in 1997.
 It lies along the Ulvesundet strait on the island of Vågsøy, and is joined to the mainland by the 1224 m long Måløy Bridge, a structure that forms a gateway for all seagoing traffic.
 The Coastal Steamer (Hurtigruten) has daily departures.
-The old part of the city lies on the island of Moldøen, from which the city that has expanded onto the mainland and further west to Holvik, has its name.
+The old part of the city lies on the island of Måløyna, from which the city that has expanded onto the mainland and further west to Holvika, has its name.